 The collection supports the undergraduate instructional program and basic faculty research needs.
-Emphasis is on the literature, history, religions, and social-political aspects of Japanese culture, although literature and history are the strongest holdings.
-The objective is to build vernacular collections which will support the basic curricular and research needs of the Program.
+Emphasis is on literature, history and social-political aspects of Japanese culture, although literature and history are the strongest holdings.
+The objective is to build a vernacular collection which supports the basic curricular and research needs of the program.

 The majority of the collection falls within the DS (history) and PL (language and literature) classifications and housed in the Japanese Collection in Baker Library.
-Most other vernacular materials are housed in this collection as well, the major exception being art and architecture (N classification) which is located in the Sherman Art Library (see also the Fine Arts, Architecture, and Photography policies).
+Most other vernacular materials are housed in this collection as well, the major exception being art and architecture (N classification) which is located in the Sherman Art Library.